 “Section 124A of IPC is not in tune with the current social milieu and was intended for a time when this country was under the colonial regime.”

-Section 124A of Indian Penal Code defines the offence and punishment of Sedition.
-The said provision was challenged in that it curtails the freedom of speech and expression, and also, the country from which the law was borrowed, i.e., the United Kingdom, has itself repealed it.
+Section 124A of Indian Penal Code defines the offense and punishment of Sedition.
+The said provision was challenged in that it curtails the freedom of speech and expression, and the country from which the law was borrowed, i.e., the United Kingdom, has itself repealed it.

 The Apex Court gave passed the following Order in the interest of justice-